lh3/OpenHGL/README.md

-# A collection of high-quality human assemblies
+# A collection of high-quality human genomes

-This is a collection of high-quality human assemblies.
+This collection consists of 579 human assemblies with 1.7 terabases.
 The primary data is hosted [at Zenodo][zenodo]:

  * `human579.agc`: [AGC][agc] archive of assembly sequences
  * `human579.fmr.gz`: BWT sequence in the dynamic [ropebwt3][rb3] format